cbfrance/christopherbfrance.com/content/posts/2009/9/how-much-do-you-trust-your-own-network.md

 So, I took a break, moved away from the ever-intense San Francisco bubble, worked in Cambodia, wrote a bunch of code ... and now, hey look!
 I'm back on Twitter.
 But, just to confuse you, I've setup not one but <strong>two Twitter accounts</strong>: the old <a href="http://twitter.com/unthinkingly">@unthinkingly</a> is back for professional stuff, and now <a href="http://twitter.com/cgblow">@cgblow</a> for more private personal observations.

 Turns out, it's such a simple and healthy solution; I don't know why more people don't do it.
 It's not a complicated hack or anything, you just have to use a separate email account.
-(A tool like <a href="http://www.seesmic.com/" title="Seesmic · Build Your Community">Seesmic Desktop</a> lets you stay signed into both at the same time.)
+(A tool like <a href="http://www.seesmic.com/" title="Seesmic: Build Your Community">Seesmic Desktop</a> lets you stay signed into both at the same time.)

 Now, please don't misundersand me: I strongly believe in living a principled, genuine life.
 Naive as it sounds, I try to never ever say anything that I would not say to someone's face.
 Life is too hard that way.
 I'm an incompetent liar.
 I don't maintain multiple personalities -- I have a single, genuine and faceted personality.
 Just like most people I know.